What is ‘xeriscaping’? Growing trend could save time, water and money

 “It’s easier [and] not as frequent of maintenance is required, I think is the big thing,” said Matthew Helm, an employee at King Nursery in Lubbock.

-King Nursery’s employees say they’re seeing an uptick in customers wanting this type of landscaping for their lawns.
+King Nursery’s employees say they see an uptick in customers wanting this type of landscaping for their lawns.
 Helm said he suggests some of Texas’ native plants, including noemexicana agave and blonde ambition grass, which make a great combination.
 Adding some Drift roses — a style that’s relatively easy to grow — will give the space a pop of color, Helm said.

 Xeriscaping is also great for the colder months, according to experts, as desert-type plants are harder to kill.